Randall Cunningham II: Track

 As a sophomore, he was second again at the Pac-12 Outdoor Championship with a height of 2.18 m and won the 2016 NCAA Division I Outdoor Track and Field Championships with a height of 2.25 m, which is an outdoor personal best.
 Cunningham no-heighted at the July 8, 2016 Olympic Trials qualifying round after three unsuccessful attempts at 2.14 m.
 The trials were held during a torrential downpour that was deemed severe enough to suspend the women's pole vault event and that seemed to impair the men's discus event.

 As a junior, Cunningham was recognized on March 6 as the west region Men's Field Athlete of the Year for the indoor season by the United States Track & Field and Cross Country Coaches Association.
 He placed fourth at the March 11, 2017 NCAA Division I Indoor Track and Field Championships with a height of 2.23 m, earning him another All-American recognition.

 As a senior, Cunningham won the 2018 NCAA Division I Indoor Track and Field Championships with a USC record height of 2.29 m.

-Personal
+Personal life

 In a highly anticipated birth, Cunningham II was born to Randall Cunningham and Felicity (née De Jager) in Las Vegas on January 4, 1996.
 He is well known as the son of 2-time All-American punter and 4-time Pro Bowl quarterback Cunningham.
 He is also the nephew of College Football Hall of Fame running back Sam Cunningham.
 In addition, he has two other Cunningham uncles (A.C. and Bruce) who played Division I football.
 His mother, Felicity, is a native South African who was formerly a professional ballerina with the Dance Theatre of Harlem.
 His younger sister, Vashti Cunningham, is a World Indoor Champion and subsequently signed a professional contract with Nike while still in high school.
 His brother, Christian, died at age 2.
 Cunningham also competed in the long jump in high school.